DevCheckOG/DevCheckOG/README.md

 Hello!👋 Welcome to my GitHub profile.

-I am a computer engineering student with a previous self-taught background.
+I am an 18-year-old computer engineering student with a previous self-taught background.

-- I like exploring niche and undiscovered software.
-- I like research into any type of software.
+I like research hardware/software things.
-- I like the connection between software and hardware at a low level.
+I do compilers for fun.

 ## Technical Skills